 When I was in baking and pastry school, I loved to play around with simple flavor swaps.
-Using brown butter in place of regular butter is one of my favorite tricks of the trade!
-This whipped brown butter recipe is super spreadable, ready for anything you’d like to top with the caramelized, nutty flavor of browned butter.
+Using brown butter in place of regular butter is one of my favorite tricks of the trade.
+Since it’s made with unsalted butter, you can tweak the saltiness to your preference.

-Because it’s made with unsalted butter, you can tweak the saltiness to your preference.
-It pairs perfectly with a fresh loaf of sourdough bread, and is luscious when spread on top of sourdough pancakes.
-It also works beautifully to level up any recipe that uses butter, like these copycat Disney rice krispie treats.
+It pairs perfectly with a fresh loaf of sourdough bread or on sourdough crostini, and is mouthwatering when spread on top of sourdough pancakes.
+It also works beautifully to level up any recipe that uses butter, like these copycat Disney rice krispie treats or whipped sugar and spice butter that’s used in a holiday hot buttered rum!

 🛒 ingredients

-- unsalted butter - use a high-quality butter like land-o-lakes or Tillamook.
+- unsalted butter – use a high-quality butter like land-o-lakes or Tillamook.
 A brand with higher butter fat content, like Kerrygold, will brown even more because of the higher milk solid content, so keep that in mind as you choose your butter!
-Using unsalted butter means you can keep the flavor profile ultra simple.
-It means you can add salt if you like as you use it!

 See recipe card for quantities.